EasyPost/easy-ui/documentation/specs/VerticalNav.md

 `VerticalNav` can optionally render a logo at the top of the navigation with the `renderLogo` render prop. `VerticalNav` can optionally render a banner at the top of the navigation with the `renderBanner` render prop.

-`VerticalNav` supports rendering a supplementary action at the bottom of the navigation container using the `supplementaryAction` prop. `supplementaryAction` accepts a `text` prop for the action text, along with a `render` prop for supplying the action's underlying element.
-This pattern allows the behavior of the action to be controlled by the consumer (e.g. link or button) while preserving the action's content design requirements within `VerticalNav`.
+`VerticalNav` supports rendering a supplementary action at the bottom of the navigation container using the `supplementaryAction` prop and the `VerticalNav.SupplementaryAction` component. `VerticalNav.SupplementaryAction` is a polymorphic component allowing for a custom element (e.g. button or link).

 `VerticalNav.Item` controls rendering individual links within a list.
 It contains props for the link's `label`, `icon`, and optionally a `children` prop to render nested subnavigation.
+Subnavigation within a `VerticalNav.Item` should use the `VerticalNav.Subnav` component.

 `VerticalNav.Item` is a polymorphic component.
 By default, it renders as an anchor element—`<a>`—but it can be rendered as a custom element using the `as` prop. e.g. `<VerticalNav.Item as={NextLink} href="/account/settings" />`.